Podcasts

 gets the authority back, right?

 It's going there.
 Or M and A, you know, further expansion of their fiber footprint, you name it.
-You know, it has been a long time that AT and T had a war chest, you know, over the next basically from '25 to 27 of $10,000,000,000 plus to opportunistically go in and win the day, right?
+You know, it has been a long time that AT&T had a war chest, you know, over the next basically from '25 to 27 of $10,000,000,000 plus to opportunistically go in and win the day, right?
 So, you know, this is a different company than what it was under Randall Stephenson.

-Well, I think the continued fiber build out is very exciting as an AT and T Fiber customer.
+Well, I think the continued fiber build out is very exciting as an AT&T Fiber customer.
 I'm one of those satisfied customers that believes in the promise of fiber.
 So that bodes well for them.
 Fiber is used for so many different things, kind of the core network for wireless and wired, etcetera, to the extent anybody's willing to build it out.
 I think it's a good thing.

 And I also think it's good that they've managed to drop their churn so low in the financial ramifications of that.